Get More Sleep Apnea / Oral Appliance Patients

 What percentage of CPAP users actually switch to oral appliances?

-Studies show 30-50% of CPAP users abandon their machines within the first year due to discomfort, claustrophobia, or lifestyle issues.
+CPAP intolerance is well documented in sleep medicine: a substantial share of users abandon their machines within the first year due to discomfort, claustrophobia, or lifestyle issues.
 However, only a fraction know oral appliance therapy exists as an alternative.
-This awareness gap is your marketing opportunity — reaching frustrated CPAP users at the exact moment they're searching for alternatives.
+This awareness gap is your marketing opportunity, reaching frustrated CPAP users at the exact moment they're searching for alternatives.

 Should I bill medical insurance or dental insurance for oral appliances?